-Custodial care: Services and supplies furnished to a person mainly to help him or her in the activities of daily life.
+Custodial care: Services and supplies furnished to a person mainly to help him or her in the activities of daily life (such as walking, grooming, bathing, dressing, getting in or out of bed, toileting, eating or preparing foods).
 These services include board and room and other institutional care.
 The person does not have to be disabled.
 Such services and supplies are custodial care without regard:

-- To whom they are prescribed; or
+- > To whom they are prescribed; or

-- To whom they are recommended; or
+- > To whom they are recommended; or

-- Who performs them.
+- > Who performs them.